Beyond Fact Retrieval: Episodic Memory for RAG with Generative Semantic Workspaces: The Generative Semantic Workspace (GSW) Framework

 where the valences $\ell_k \in \mathcal{L}_v$ signal the change in roles and states of the actors interacting via the verb.
 When Miller is running from the police, the \textit{next} state for Miller might be \textit{escaped} or \textit{caught}: a distribution of potential \textit{future} roles and states.

 \textbf{Time and Space Continuity}\\ Spatiotemporal continuity constraints are crucial to capture world models, not only for individual actors but especially as interactions/verbs couple their coordinates.
 For instance, if Officers are actively apprehending Johnathan Miller in the Downtown area, then it enforces a shared location and time among the actors.
 Moreover, if the next day Miller is found in a city a thousand miles away, it would constrain his unobserved action to that of having flown and lead the agent to narrow down events that could have led to such a spatial shift.
 In effect, the flow of time and space regularizes the semantic map, biasing verb selection toward contextually coherent transitions.
+If the position information derived from $\mathcal{C}_n$ at time step $n$ is $\mathcal{X}_n$ and the temporal information is $\mathcal{T}_n$, then: \\ \textbf{Temporal continuity:} $\mathcal{T}_{n+1} - \mathcal{T}_n$ must be consistent with the expected temporal scope of $v$, \\ \textbf{Spatial proximity:} $\|\mathcal{X}_n(a_i) - \mathcal{X}_n(a_j)\|$ must fall within a valid range for the verb (e.g., \textit{tackle} requires physical closeness)